 Promising results are coming from the use of functional electric stimulation (FES).
 FES uses a computer and electrodes to give small bursts of electricity to paralyzed muscles.
 This is done to generate muscle contractions.

-Currently FES is being used to try and restore function that was lost after a spinal cord injury.
+Currently, FES is being used to try and restore function that was lost after a spinal cord injury.
 By stimulating paralyzed muscles, patients are experiencing improvement in hand movements, bladder and bowel control, and even potential for respiration without the use of a ventilator.
-Researchers are trying to advance this current system, which is showing promising results not only in spinal cord injury, but for stroke patients as well.
+Researchers are trying to advance this current system, which is showing promising results not only in spinal cord injuries, but for stroke patients as well.

 Brain-computer interfaces bypass nerve cells that have been damaged from a spinal cord injury.
 These devices, when implanted, may restore control of voluntary muscle movement to paralyzed muscles.
 Because patients with spinal cord injuries usually have normal brain function, researchers have been able to use the signals sent off by the brain to control a computer-assisted device.
 Hand and arm orthotics have been used with this device as a way to give hand function back to patients with paralysis.
 The ability to restore any amount of function in a paralyzed patient is a huge step in the patient having some normalcy in their life after spinal cord injury.